mbourgey/EBI_cancer_workshop_visualization/README.md

 ## Data Source
-We will be working on a seven cancer sample.
-Some of them come from the CageKid project which is part of ICGC and is focused on kidney cancer in many of it's forms and the other come from a renal cancer project.
+We will be working on a six cancer samples.
+Some of them come from the CageKid project which is part of ICGC and is focused on kidney cancer in many of it's forms and the others come from a renal cancer project.

 For practical reasons we precomputed the mutect somatic mutations vcf of each sample.